CrazyProger1/CircuitpythonUtils/README.md

 # CircuitpythonUtils
-Circuitpython Utils is a set of usable low-weight Circuitpython utilities.
+Circuitpython Utils is a set of usable lightweight Circuitpython utilities.